Queue processing jobs

 }

-If you have a queue and a job where the processing of a message is dependent on that previous messages have been successfully processed you can tell Nexus to stop processing when an error occur.
-Nexus will by default process messages in the order they are created, but will continue processing the next message if a previous message fails.
+If you have a queue and a job where the processing of a message is dependent on that previous messages have been successfully processed you can tell Nexus to pause processing when an error occurs.
+Nexus will by default process messages in the order they are created, but will continue to process the next message if a previous message fails.

 Use this with caution as you risk pausing processing indefinitely unless you monitor the queue for errors.